Virtual Nurses in a Virtual ICU – Will Technology Trump Staffing?

 Hundreds of nurses last week rallied on Capitol Hill in an attempt to have their voices and opinions on health care reform heard and included as lawmakers begin to draft legislation, Roll Call reports.
 The rally included the California Nurses Association – National Nurses Organizing Committee, the American Academy of Nursing, the American Nurses Association and the American Academy of Nurse Practitioners.
 According to Roll Call, some of the groups disagree on the details of reform, including whether reform should include a single-payer system, but are united in their effort to be included in discussions on overhaul legislation.
 Michelle Artz, a lobbyist for ANA, said, “We want to make sure this isn’t a physician-centric dialogue” (Ackley, Roll Call, 5/18).

 As far as I know, the American Academy of Nursing (AAN) wasn’t actually present at that rally.
-But what matters is that there is growing recognition that effective health care reform will not happen without the involvement of nurses. […]
+But what matters is that there is growing recognition that effective health care reform will not happen without the involvement of nurses.
+The […]

 Nurses Arrested at Senate Hearing on Health Care Reform